 Learn the essentials of cooking in just 28 weeks.
 From core culinary skills, to preparing and cooking stocks, soups, sauces, vegetables, meat, fish, poultry, sandwiches and desserts, you are well on your way to mastering your new craft.
 At NIC, hands-on classes ensure you will also be introduced to menu planning, nutrition and human resource management.

-Upon successful completion of the program, the PC1 final exam and, an additional 400 hours of documented industry experience, you will receive provincial certification as a Professional Cook 1.
+Upon successful completion of the program, the PC1 provincial final exams and, an additional 400 hours of documented industry experience, you will receive provincial certification as a Professional Cook 1.
 You are then eligible to continue your career development as you work toward attaining Professional Cook 2.

 Professional Cook 2 (PC2)

-Upon successful completion of Professional Cook 2 program, the PC2 final exam, and a further 760 hours of documented industry experience, you are then able to proceed to Professional Cook 3.
+Upon successful completion of Professional Cook 2 program, the PC2 final provincial exams and a further 760 hours of documented industry experience, you are then able to proceed to Professional Cook 3.

 Professional Cook 3 (PC3):